-Our thanks must go the people who have assisted during the process and keeping the house going on a day-to-day basis, whether housekeeping, tradesmen or volunteers.
+Our thanks must go the people who have assisted during the process whether tradesmen or volunteers.
 A full list is appended.

-It is gratifying to see the station catching the eye of the many folks passing on the train and the clicking of cameras pressed against the carriage windows.
+It is gratifying to see station catching the eye of the many folks passing on the train and the clicking of cameras pressed against the carriage windows.
 Also, the many favourable comments from our guests and the folk who we have been able to invite in while we have been working have made it all worthwhile.

 Whilst we can reflect on some significant progress over the period since acquisition this is an ongoing story which will need to be continually updated.
 We cannot be complacent.
 Our priority remains the conservation of the building after which we hope to be able to make a financial return.
-In the meantime, the house is sure to throw up some challenges which we need to be ready to meet and we will.
-We are but temporary custodians of what is a nationally important building.
+In the meantime, the house is sure throw up some challenges which we need to be ready to meet and we will.